adhsafal/django/README.md

 $ make dev
 ```

+### Check if the server is running by visiting the health endpoint

+1. Go to [http://localhost:8000/health](http://localhost:8000/health) to see the health of the server.

+### Setting up the admin user

-3. Setup a password to login to the Django admin dashboard.
+1. Setup a password to login to the Django admin dashboard.

 ```
 make adminuser password=<choose-a-secure-password>
 ```

+2. Go to [http://localhost:8000/admin](http://localhost:8000/admin) and login to the dashboard using username `admin` and the password you chose in step 1 above.

+### Create a new app

-4. Create a new app.
+1. Create a new app.
 Run following from root folder

 ```
 python manage.py startapp [app_name]

 ```

-5. Start celery worker, beat and flower admin.
+### Start celery worker, beat and flower

 ```
 $ make worker